metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 page_title: "k8s_gateway_nginx_org_nginx_proxy_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "gateway.nginx.org"
 description: |-
   NginxProxy is a configuration object that is attached to a GatewayClass parametersRef.
-It provides a wayto configure global settings for all Gateways defined from the GatewayClass.
+It provides a way to configure global settings for all Gateways defined from the GatewayClass.
 ---

 # k8s_gateway_nginx_org_nginx_proxy_v1alpha1_manifest (Data Source)

 NginxProxy is a configuration object that is attached to a GatewayClass parametersRef.
-It provides a wayto configure global settings for all Gateways defined from the GatewayClass.
+It provides a way to configure global settings for all Gateways defined from the GatewayClass.

 ## Example Usage